nablarch/nablarch-document/en/application_framework/application_framework/libraries/log/failure_log.rst

   // When an own exception is generated if (user == null) {
-      // Specify the end code and failure code. throw new TransactionAbnormalEnd(100, "USER_NOT_FOUND");
+      // Specify the exit code and failure code. throw new TransactionAbnormalEnd(100, "USER_NOT_FOUND");
   }